danieltomasz/danieltomasz.github.io/content/posts/pdf-quarto-tips.md

 <!--Those are setting I am using to render  a working preview of a chapter.
  The final version will be using a font provided by my university: -->

+## Use profiles to compile either whole book or thesis or single chapter

+Since quarto  1.2  profiles are introduced [^2] In my use case I have on profile  `_quarto-thesis.yml` which include all chapters and preambles, and another `_quarto.yml` which I can use just to compile the current markdown file; If I want to render whole thesis I just use `quarto render --profile thesis`; you could have as many as you want of those profiles (I was procrastinating  that way with different look and templates for my thesis :slight_smile: )

 ## Roman numbering for front matter and arabic for main matter

 I am inserting roman numbering for front matter and arabic for main matter.